 Cramming isn’t studying.
 You need to do more than just try to stuff as many facts as you can into your brain.
 And, you can’t try to do all this in long but few and far between sessions.
 You have to study each day—okay, maybe you can take a day off per week.
 And unfortunately, you’re probably going to have to make some sacrifices.
 It sucks, but just remember that it’s temporary.

 Nothing can replace proper allotted daily study time.
 So don’t try to do it.
 Plan out entire study period for each section of the CPA Exam.
 Figure out what your schedule is going to be for the entire duration of your study period.
+Be sure to place extra emphasis and devote more study time to all of your failed sections.
 Doing this early on will make it so much easier to form a routine and stick to it.
 Routine becomes easier the more you stick to it.
 If you need help planning your strategy check out our post on creating a CPA study plan.

 Plenty of people who fail the CPA Exam are fully aware of just how much time is needed to set aside for studying.
 Many are excellent at setting up a good schedule and commit to it and form that necessary routine.
 So why did they fail?
 For some, they didn’t utilize the time properly.
 You can study poorly for four hours a day and not accomplish much.
 Make sure your study time is quality study time.